iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ## How messages are stored

-Every message in `messageTangle` will be identified through its`MessageID`.
+Every message in `messageTangle` will be identified through its `MessageID`.
 Each message contains the following information ~~which is relevant to this specification~~:
 * `parent1` and `parent2` These are message IDs of two other messages and endow the message tangle with a DAG structure.
 Together these fields shall be called *parents*.
 * `timeStamp` This is a time.
-This field will be discussed in Subsection 1.
+This field will be discussed in SubsSection 1.

 Messages of course have other information, but they are not relevant for this specification.
 See [BLANK](https://) for a full account on the layouts of messages.

 Messages will be stored with the following fields:
 * `arrivalTime` The time that the message first arrived to the node.
 * `opinionField` Contains the nodes' opinion on the timestamp of a message.
 As specified [here](https://hackmd.io/xBfQ04NkRi6IrwhEQm7aJQ), this field is a triple `(opinion,level,timeFormed)`, where `opinion` is a Boolean value, `level` is in the set {1,2,3}, and `timeFormed` is a time.
-The `opinionField` is also manipulated by FPC.
+Theis `opinionField` is also manipulated by FPC.
 * `eligible` is a Boolean value, denoting if the message was ever eligible for tip selection.

 # Main Components